 Your diet, as said above, seriously can affect other aspects of your body other than your weight.
 Teen boys are usually famous for this.
 From fast food burgers with the boys to date nights out to restaurants with their girl, they aren’t getting enough nutrients or fibers in their diets.

 This can cause many issues especially in those who are vegetarians or even athletes.
 Sometimes when you’re on those kinds of diets you miss out on important proteins which your body will replace by using the protein from your hair.

 The medications you take can also have an effect on you in ways you wouldn’t typically think.
 Simple things such as acne medication which contain isotretinoin can play a part in hair loss or thinning.
 The bipolar disorder medication lithium can also be to blame for your hair falling out.

-How To Prevent This Or Turn It Around
+How To Prevent Or Turn Around Hair Loss

 As mentioned earlier, usually hair loss is considered a sign of aging, however, it can occur at any age.
 This includes teenage years.
 Not very comforting we know.
 Usually teen hair loss is only temporary and usually grows back once the cause has been determined and taken care of so it’s nothing to start panicking about.